resatran/animal_shelter/README.md

 ## How to Use
 1. Place raw datasets in `data/raw/`
-2. Run the cleaning scripts or notebook
+2. Run the cleaning script
 3. Processed data will be saved in `data/processed/`

 ---